 Although antibiotics can help with certain complications, there is currently no single cat flu treatment.
 Instead, keeping your cat comfortable and nursing them at home is the best way to get them better.

-Keep their fluids up: encourage them to drink, as water can help to loosen catarrhal secretions.
+Keep their fluids up: encourage your pet to drink because water can help loosen up catarrhal secretions.
 Steam can also help with this, so if they’re willing, you might try to keep your cat in the bathroom while you take a long, hot soak in the tub!

 Try to keep their eyes and nose clear: gently wipe away any discharge that accumulates with cotton-wool pads dipped in salt water.

-If their appetite is lacking, try and encourage them to eat.
-It may be that their throat is sore, so offer foods that aren’t hard to swallow.
+If their appetite is lacking, try to encourage them to eat.
+Their throat may be sore, so offer foods that aren’t hard to swallow.
 They may also have lost their sense of smell, so you can try to tempt them with stronger smelling foods.

-The majority of animals that contract cat flu will recover without any long-term impact on their health.
-The most common problem following a bout of illness is that your cat could become a carrier of the virus: there’s usually no way to tell, or to protect against it, but it does mean that they will be potentially infectious to other animals.
+The majority of felines that contract cat flu will recover without any long-term impact on their health.
+The most common problem following a bout of illness is that your cat could become a carrier of the virus.
+There’s usually no way to tell or to protect against it, but it does mean that they will be potentially infectious to other animals.

-It could be that your cat will have minor recurrences of the illness during stressful times.
-Sometimes they can also be left suffering with ‘chronic rhitis’ (a permanently runny nose).
+Your cat may have minor recurrences of the illness during stressful times.
+Sometimes they can also be left suffering with chronic rhinitis (a permanently runny nose).

-Another concern can be damage to the eyes caused by ulcers.
-This can lead to long-term impairment, and may even mean the removal of an eye.
-Look out for sore, drooping, or partially closed eyes: if you spot these signs, get them straight to a vet.
+Another concern may be damage to their eyes caused by ulcers.
+This can lead to long-term impairment and may even require removal of an eye.
+Look out for sore, drooping, or partially closed eyes and, if you spot these signs, get your pet straight to a vet.

 In most cases cats will recover in a matter of weeks.
-To make sure your pet gets back to their healthy and happy self, seek early advice from a vet.
+To make sure your cat gets back to their healthy and happy self, seek early advice from a vet.

-With the outbreak of Coronavirus many owners wonder how to best take care of their cat during this uncertain time.
-We've answered the most frequently asked questions about Coronavirus and pets here.
+With the outbreak of the SARS-CoV-2 virus (COVID-19) coronavirus, many owners are wondering how to best take care of their cat during this uncertain time.
+We hope this article answers some of the most frequently asked questions about treating flu in cats.